nao-sec/mal_getter/README.md

 # mal_getter
 It is a tool for dropping malware from EK

-Currently this tool can analyze EITest, GoodMan and RigEK.
+Currently this tool can analyze EITest, GoodMan, Decimal IP and RigEK.
 It depends on Campaign and EK implementation,
 so the possibility that this will not work is very high.